 You are invited to participate in a survey that will seek your advice on the validity and usability of the content within eight modules of the online professional program.
 Participation is entirely voluntary.
 Each of the eight modules were designed to take approximately 30 minutes to complete per week.
-The survey will take approximately 30 minutes to complete per week.
+The survey will take approximately 30 minutes to complete after you have sighted the modules' content.